OddOneOut/bwp-recaptcha/readme.txt

 * Added an option to enable reCAPTCHA for login form (`wp-login.php`).
 This option is disabled by default.
 * Added better support for Multi-site installation.
 Admin can choose to use main site's key pair or different key pair for a specific site.
 * Added a German translation.
 Thanks to Andreas Reitberger!
+* Changed the default tabindex for recaptcha input field to 0 (disable).
 * Fixed localization issue (captcha was not translated correctly.)
+* Other fixes and improvements.

-**Note to translators:** new strings are added so please update your translations.
+**Note to translators:** several new strings are added so please update your translations.

 = 1.0.2 =
 * Marked as WordPress 3.7 compatible.